 Pay special attention to the…

-- Level of assignments (e.g. formative, summative, etc.)
+- Level of assessments (e.g. formative, summative, etc.)

-- Are there small-stakes assignments that give students the opportunity to practice new skills and concepts?
+- Are there small-stakes assessments that give students the opportunity to practice new skills and concepts?
 Are there larger-stakes assignments that evaluate how well students have mastered the CCPOs of the course?

-- Type of assignments (e.g. discussion, quiz, essay, exam, worksheet, etc.)
+- Type of assessments (e.g. discussion, quiz, essay, exam, worksheet, etc.)

-- What kinds of assignments do students participate in each week?
+- What kinds of assessments do students participate in each week?
 Are there opportunities for collaboration?
 Do students engage the content, the instructor, and their peers each week?

-- Do the assignments have clear instructions?
+- Do the assessments have clear instructions?
 Are there assessment guidelines or rubrics posted?
-Think about it from a student’s perspective- what questions might they ask about how to complete an assignment?
+Think about it from a student’s perspective- what questions might they ask about how to complete an assessments?
 Consider including that information if it is missing.

 - Are all links working properly?

-- Are assignments grouped together in a way that makes sense?
-Are all of the learning activities listed in the gradebook?
+- Are all of the learning activities listed in the gradebook?

 - Grade calculation and scoring – Verify the gradebook set-up